tale-toul/privOCP4x/README.md

 * Installer program.- This can be downloaded from the same [site](https://cloud.redhat.com/openshift/install) as the pull secret

-The setup process can be automated using the ansible playbook **privsetup.yaml**, this playbook prepares de bastion host created with terraform, registering it with Red Hat; copying the OCP installer and _oc_ command to it, and creating the install-config.yaml file generated from a template using output variables from terraform.
+The setup process can be automated using the ansible playbook **privsetup.yaml**, this playbook prepares de bastion host created by terraform, registering it with Red Hat; copying the OCP installer and _oc_ command to it, and creating the install-config.yaml file generated from a template using output variables from terraform.

 ### Proxy configuration